Below you will find information about recent and ongoing immunization related Board of Health rules and policy initiatives.

 Official Board of Health Ruling

-If you need to report influenza vaccination data for your healthcare facility, please view the documents below for further instructions, including screenshots of the reporting systems.
+Click here to report healthcare worker influenza vaccination data through the Health Facilities portal.
+Please view the documents below for further instructions, including screenshots of the reporting systems.
 For questions about the rule or reporting data, contact customer service at 303.692.2836 or email@example.com.

 In May 2013, the Colorado General Assembly passed Senate Bill 222 to improve access to childhood immunizations by addressing challenges in delivery and financing.
 Signed by Governor Hickenlooper, the Act directs the Colorado Department of Public Health and Environment to bring together a diverse group of stakeholders to take a comprehensive look at the current financing and delivery system and make recommendations for a more efficient and cost-effective approach.